LucasDelfino92/morrowindsharp/addon.md

 [**Character Creation Name Generator**](https://www.nexusmods.com/morrowind/mods/46189)
 Adds a character name generator menu on starting the game, allowing you to randomize it based on race, including Ashlander and Jel names for Dunmer and Argonians.

-> ℹ️ Because this mod triggers before you even choose your race, it is recommended you plan ahead which character you want to build before settling on a name.

 [**Map and Compass**](https://www.nexusmods.com/morrowind/mods/48455)
 Replaces the in-game world map with a realistic map, based on the paper maps that came with Morrowind and its expansions, and the in-game minimap with a compass.